Topi1/Portfolio/README.md

 Currently working on this project for my final thesis.
 My thesis topic is "Design and implementation of web user interface".
 <br/>
-Using HTML, JSX and Vanilla CSS.
+Using JSX and Vanilla CSS.
 <br/>
 Logos and icons made by me in Canva.
 <br/>